Patrick Volkerding

 Patrick Volkerding (born October 20, 1966) is the founder and maintainer of the Slackware Linux distribution.
 Volkerding is Slackware's "Benevolent Dictator for Life" (BDFL), and is also known informally as "The Man".

 Personal life

 Volkerding earned a Bachelor of Science in computer science from Minnesota State University Moorhead in 1993.
-Volkerding is a Deadhead, and by April 1994 had already attended 75 concerts.
+Volkerding is a Deadhead, and by April 1994 had already attended 75 Grateful Dead concerts.

 Volkerding is a Church of the SubGenius affiliate/member.
 The use of the word slack in "Slackware" is an homage to J. R. "Bob" Dobbs.
 About the SubGenius influence on Slackware, Volkerding has stated: "I'll admit that it was SubGenius inspired.
 In fact, back in the 2.0 through 3.0 days we used to print a dobbshead on each CD."

 Volkerding is an avid homebrewer and beer lover.
 Early versions of Slackware would entreat users to send him a bottle of local beer in appreciation for his work.

-Volkerding was married in 2001 to Andrea and has a daughter Briah Cecilia Volkerding (b.
-2005).
+Volkerding has been married since 2001 to Andrea and has a daughter named Briah Cecilia Volkerding who was born in 2005.